-- 1. Several species planted in an intimate mixture OR - 2.
-The spacing of the planting positions is not uniform but varies across the stratum OR - 3.
+The spacing of the planting positions is not uniform but varies across the stratum OR

 From Year 15 onwards, more than 3 years / 4 metres height difference across the stratum or the DBH range is unusually wide.

-Native species planted in an intimate mixture would normally be considered 'variable'.
+For example, nNative species planted in an intimate mixture would normallyshould be considered 'variable'.

 It should be noted that the variation within a stratum should be less than the variation between strata.
-Please refer to Section 3 - Stratification in the Carbon Assessment Protocol for further clarification.
+Please refer to section 3 - stratification in the carbon assessment protocol for further clarification.

-Fig 1: Map of Bluebell Woods showing stratification into three strata, with Oak and Mixed Broadleaves combined.
-They are similar yield class, the same spacing, and less than 5% of the net woodland creation area.
+Figure 1: Map of Bluebell Woods showing stratification into three strata, with oak and mixed broadleaves combined.
+They are similar yield class, the same spacing and less than 5% of the net woodland creation area.